Sylius/Sylius/bundles/SyliusCartBundle.rst

     }

 Notice that we're using a base cart entity from the Sylius bundle.

-And that would be it for *Cart* model, at least for simple usage.
+That would be all for *Cart* model, at least for simple use cases.
-Next step is creating the item entity, let's do it now.
+Next step requires creating the item entity, let's do this now.

 .. code-block:: php